Tatenda-Chireza/Key-Club-Website/README.md

 # Key-Club-Website
-I crated a website for my schools key club.
+I made a website for my schools key club.